Why we Partner

 What are the results?

 Bayer now has over 30 collaborations with academic institutions.
 One such example is our work together with the renowned Broad Institute of MIT and Harvard, one of the leading global research institutes in biomedicine.
 The partnership began in 2013 with a focus on finding new ways to tackle cancer.
 In 2015, we began a new collaboration focusing on heart and blood (cardiovascular) diseases which uses insights from human genetics to help create new therapies.
-Most recently, we opened a joint precision cardiology laboratory in June 2018 to further our combined research of new ways to treat patients with cardiovascular diseases such as heart failure.
+In 2018, we opened a joint precision cardiology laboratory to further our combined research of new ways to treat patients with cardiovascular diseases such as heart failure.

 We also partner with consortia such as the Structural Genomics Consortium and are very active in the Innovative Medicines Initiative.
 These collaborations do not necessarily target the development of specific drugs, but rather investigate new research methods.

 We have played an active role in the Innovative Medicines Initiative (IMI) participating in 40 projects, including:

 - The CANCER-ID project aims to develop new and less invasive ways of examining cancer cells and genetic material from tumors by analyzing blood samples for clues to what treatment is needed and how well drugs are working.

 - We are part of IMI’s Big Data for Better Outcomes (BD4BO) program which generates knowledge, data and methodologies needed to support the transition towards more outcome-focused, sustainable healthcare systems in Europe.

 - IMI’s EUPATI project developed patient engagement program that includes an in-depth training course, online toolbox, and national platforms which has boosted patient empowerment in Europe and beyond.

 By improving the way we conduct our R&D activities, we make sure that developing drugs for our patients is carried out as quickly and efficiently as possible.